turingschool/curriculum/source/topics/cli.markdown

 sidebar: true
 ---

+Let's practice writing a CLI.

+## Goal Setting

+By the end of this tutorial you should:

+* understand what a CLI is and have some ideas of why/when you'd build one
+* know how to use Ruby to interact with / manipulate standard UNIX tools
+* be able to test a CLI using Aruba

+## What is a CLI?

 A CLI (command line interface) is a text based interface to a computer operating system or application.
 You are working with a CLI when you use your terminal.

 In contrast, most interactions for standard computer users are completed with a GUI (pronounced gooey) Graphical User Interface.
-Some very obvious examples would be using iMessage or Photoshop.
+Some examples would be using iMessage or Photoshop.
 While the graphical user interface is very helpful for visualizing what's going on, the command line is a very powerful tool.

 With ruby and bash scripting, many daily activities can be automated.
 Getting comfortable in the terminal will help you as a developer.